MickDobbsKildavin2/Data-Science-Thesis/README.md

     6.7 Add the comparable past switch dates for comparison.
     6.8 No significant past fund switch activity indicating potential future switches so no need to proceed.

-# 7. Get supplementary policy features.
+# Get supplementary policy features.
 Switch data has been sourced and analysed so now supplement the data with various features identified in the thesis.
-    6.1 Get all switchable policies

-# 7. Get supplementary policy features.
-Switch data has been sourced and analysed so now supplement the data with various features identified in the thesis.
-    6.1 Get all switchable policies

-# 7. Get supplementary policy features.
-Switch data has been sourced and analysed so now supplement the data with various features identified in the thesis.
-    6.1 Get all switchable policies

-# 7. Get supplementary policy features.
-Switch data has been sourced and analysed so now supplement the data with various features identified in the thesis.
-    6.1 Get all switchable policies
-    6.2 Filter to only take rows since 2020.
-    6.3 Set the dates for historical switches.
-    6.4 Get all fund switch records.
-    6.5 Filter to only take rows since 2020.
-    6.6 Merge the full population with the switches to create the prediction dataset.
-    6.7 Add the comparable past switch dates for comparison.
-    6.8 No significant past fund switch activity indicating potential future switches so no need to proceed.

-# 7.
 This builds towards a dataset which will be split.
 One portion to be used in the training and evaluaio of the ML model an the other to run the prediction.

+# 7. Get_Tax_Fee_and_Risk_Attributes.ipynb
-    7.1 Get_Tax_Fee_and_Risk_Attributes.ipynb - Get tax, policy fee and risk attributes as potential prodective features.
+    7.1 Get tax attributes as potential prodective features.
 Tests the distribution of all features and only keeps ones with a distribution that may help prediction/classification.
-    7.2 Get_Asset_Attributes.ipynb- Get fund asset attributes as potential prodective features.
+    7.2 Get policy feeattributes as potential prodective features.
 Tests the distribution of all features and only keeps ones with a distribution that may help prediction/classification.
-    7.3 Get_Premium_Attributes.ipynb- Get premium and premiun indexationattributes as potential prodective features.
+    7.3 Get risk attributes as potential prodective features.
 Tests the distribution of all features and only keeps ones with a distribution that may help prediction/classification.

+# 8. Get_Asset_Attributes.ipynb.
-    7.4 Get_Broker_Attributes.ipynb - Get broker and commission attributes as potential prodective features.
-Tests the distribution of all features and only keeps ones with a distribution that may help prediction/classification.
+    8.1 Get fund asset attributes as potential prodective features.
+    8.2 Tests the distribution of all features and only keeps ones with a distribution that may help prediction/classification.

+# 9. Get_Premium_Attributes.ipynb.
-    7.5 Get_Client_Attributes.ipynb - Get client attributes, address information and market segmentation data as potential prodective features.
-Tests the distribution of all features and only keeps ones with a distribution that may help prediction/classification.
+    9.1 Get premium and premiun indexationattributes as potential prodective features.
+    9.2 Tests the distribution of all features and only keeps ones with a distribution that may help prediction/classification.

+# 10. Get_Broker_Attributes.ipynb.
+    10.1 Get broker attributes.
+    10.2 Get commission attributes.
+    10.3 Test the distribution of all features and only keeps ones with a distribution that may help prediction/classification.

+# 11. Get_Client_Attributes.ipynb.
+    11.1 Get client attributes as potential prodective features.
+    11.2 Get address information as potential prodective features.
+    11.3 Get market segmentation data as potential prodective features.
+    11.4 Test the distribution of all features and only keeps ones with a distribution that may help prediction/classification.

+# 12. Customer_And_Policy_Attributes.ipynb.
-    7.6 Customer_And_Policy_Attributes.ipynb - Merges all of the data to product a final file that, after synthesisation, will be loaded into the Data Robot catalog.
+    12.1 Merges all of the data to product a final file that, after synthesisation, will be loaded into the Data Robot catalog.